Xtuden-com/100-days-of-code/log.md

 - Got overview of Neural Networks and Deep Learning (also called Deep Neural Network) which basically helped in natural language processing and image processing etc
 - Deep Neural network is when you have many many hidden layers (10s to 100s) in between Neural Networks

+### Day 4: October 27, Saturday

+##### Today's Progress:
+1. Improving Backend: Completed the 1/4 project for certificate of 'Api and Microservices' by FreeCodeCamp

+##### Thoughts
+- Learnt about time conversion and one step closer towards certificate and making bigger projects with NodeJS.